NSLS-II-CHX/CHX_BugReport/README.rst

 Bug Reports
 ===========

-Unified issue-tracker for bugs in the data acqusition, management, and analysis software at NSLS-II
+Unified issue-tracker for bugs in the data analysis JupyterHub at CHX.

 Bug Report Checklist
 --------------------